Azeez Ojulari: New York Giants

 Ojulari was selected by the New York Giants in the second round (50th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
 Ojulari finished the season with 8 sacks which set an all-time Giants record for sacks by a rookie, surpassing B. J. Hill, who recorded 5.5 sacks in 2018.

 On October 22, 2022, Ojulari was placed on injured reserve.
 On December 3, he was activated from injured reserve.
 He finished the 2022 season with 5.5 sacks, ending the season second on the team behind nose tackle Dexter Lawrence in sacks.

 On October 14, 2023, Ojulari was placed on injured reserve.
 On November 11, the Giants reactivated him back on their active roster.

 Philadelphia Eagles

 On March 19, 2025, the Philadelphia Eagles signed Ojulari to a one-year deal worth $4 million.
 He was placed on injured reserve on November 1, due to a hamstring injury.

+Atlanta Falcons

+On March 11, 2026, the Atlanta Falcons signed Ojulari to a one-year, $1.4 million contract.
+On August 30, Ojulari was waived as part of final roster cuts.

+Las Vegas Raiders

+On September 3, 2026, Ojulari was signed to the Las Vegas Raiders practice squad.